percona/portal-doc/docs/advisors/checks/performance-pg-archiver-failing.md

 which will copy archivable WAL segments to the directory `/mnt/server/archivedir` in the above example.

-The archive command should return a zero (0) code so PostgreSQL will assume the WAL was successfully archived and will remove it or recycle it.
-In this manner the WAL directory size will be consistent with no big differences.
-In the case the command returns a non zero code, PostgreSQL won’t remove nor recycle the WAL file and will retry the archive until it succeeds.
-In the meantime the number of WAL files in the WAL directory will increase and thus will the occupied space, with the risk of running out of space.
+The archive command should return a zero (0) code, so PostgreSQL will assume the WAL was successfully archived and will remove it or recycle it.
+In this manner, the WAL directory size will be consistent with no big differences.
+In the case the command returns a non-zero code, PostgreSQL won’t remove nor recycle the WAL file and will retry the archive until it succeeds.
+In the meantime, the number of WAL files in the WAL directory will increase and thus will the occupied space, with the risk of running out of space.

 ## Resolution